Chanuth412-pixel/AccessLens/README.md

 ```

 For a deeper explanation of component boundaries and data handling, see [the architecture notes](docs/frontend-backend-database.md) and [the multi-step workflow guidance documentation](docs/workflows-and-guidance.md).

+## Roadmap and TODOs

+### Completed in the current prototype

+- [x] Resolve approved templates by URL and page heading.
+- [x] Offer all-fields and step-by-step simplified form modes in English and Sinhala.
+- [x] Review values before filling the original page, without automatic submission.
+- [x] Persist AccessLens and original-page drafts in local extension storage and restore them after reloads or connection interruptions.
+- [x] Record, save, edit, delete, replay, and complete categorized website guide steps.
+- [x] Generate AI instruction suggestions for recorded steps.
+- [x] Let users select recorded guide categories and ask AI for category or step-specific help.
+- [x] Combine the recorder and user-facing form helper into one Chrome extension build.

+### Planned next

+- [ ] Define a versioned multi-page workflow schema that links every approved page and field in one application.
+- [ ] Aggregate mapped fields from all pages into one unified AccessLens form.
+- [ ] Save one page-independent local draft for the complete application and add draft expiry and manual-clear controls.
+- [ ] Apply reviewed answers to each original page in sequence, pausing for user confirmation before navigation and final submission.
+- [ ] Detect changed pages, expired sessions, validation errors, and interrupted connections, then resume from the last confirmed page without losing the local draft.
+- [ ] Add conflict handling when a website changes after a multi-page draft was created.
+- [ ] Add automated tests for reload recovery, offline recovery, multi-page navigation, and local-draft cleanup.
+- [ ] Complete accessibility and Sinhala-language reviews for the combined multi-page experience.

 ## Production checklist